 - Scrunch out the crunch soon after your hair has dried.

 Some of these are pretty obvious but I will expand on a few.
 If you need visuals watch the YouTube video.

 I never apply products near my roots.
-You can see in my wash day and styling videos I apply products, including conditioner, from the neck down.
-I then scrunch up and get some product in the root area but t’s never applied directly.
+You can see in my wash day and styling videos I apply products, including conditioner, from the ears down.
+I then scrunch up and get some product in the root area but it's never applied directly.
 This helps to not weigh it down.

 I also make sure not to let my clumps get too big when I'm applying products.
 Big clumps means the hair condenses into smaller area so it will look flatter.
 Instead split them into smaller clumps for a fuller look.

 I squeeze out as much water as I can with my hair towel.
 I microplop, which you can see in the video above.
 I do this until my hair is no longer dripping to help reduce the weight the water puts on my hair.

 Using a hair buff and dry shampoo also helps lengthen wash day and hide my scalp since the root area doesn't get greasy and flat as quickly.